wz30/udacity/CarND-Advanced-Lane-Lines-master/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-- Data set for training is really importent, and whether select the right parameters decided if the model prones to the precise result and detection.
+- Data set for training is really importantt, and whether selecting the right parameters for the training model decides if you get the precise result and detection.

 - When I fail to generate the results you expected, it is really painful to find the errors and issues.
-My stragety is to coed sepearetly and test each function and combine them together.
+My stragety is to coed sepearetly and test each function and finally combine them together.